gpaumier/gp2/src/pages/scitech/2004 CEA biochips.rst

 A solution containing the target molecules (antigens/peptides) is then deposited on the spotted surface, and left to incubate under a plastic cover slip.
 If the peptides are marked with a fluorophore, then detection is direct: after rinsing and drying the surface, the results are obtained directly from the fluorescence scanner.

+.. class:: rowstart-3 rowspan-2
 .. sidebar::

-   .. class:: expert rowstart-4 rowspan2 align-start
+   .. class:: expert

       Some peptides are not directly marked with a fluorophore, but rather with a biotin, a small vitamin.
 Biotin has an extraordinarily high affinity for streptavidin, a larger protein; their bond is one of the strongest known non-covalent interactions.
 Such *biotinylated* peptides can be indirectly detected using *streptavidinated fluorophores*, meaning fluorophores attached to a streptavidin.
 The antibodies themselves can also be marked with a biotin, to check their presence on the surface independent of their interaction with peptides.

 .. figure:: /images/Biochips_immunotest_paths.svg
-   :figclass: main-content
+   :figclass: main-content framed

    Stages of the protocol for three possible antibody microarray tests: (a) Direct verification of the immobilization of biotinylated antibodies on the surface, using streptavidinated fluorophores. (b) Direct reading of the binding of fluorescent peptides on immobilized antibodies. (c) Indirect reading of the binding of biotinylated peptides on immobilized antibodies, using streptavidinated fluorophores.